pursuit-curriculum/unit-full-stack-web-development/intro-to-express-request/lesson-notes/README.md

 ### Showing each rock

-Create a dynamic route and use the index position to access a specific rock.
+Create a dynamic route and access a specific rock using the index position.

 ```js
 // ROUTES